With Havana trip, Obama seeks to make history, lock in Cuba opening

 The Obama administration hopes that getting more U.S. companies invested in Cuba and loosening up travel to the island will make it almost impossible for traditionally pro-business Republicans to halt or even roll back the thaw in relations if they win the White House in November.

-Ahead of Obama’s March 20-22 trip to Havana, his administration rolled out sweeping new measures on Tuesday to make it far easier for Americans to visit the island and do business there.
-The stage has also been set for a string of business announcements from the hotel and telecommunications industries and possibly even Major League Baseball.
+Ahead of his March 20-22 trip to Havana, the stage is set for a further easing of trade restrictions and a string of business announcements from the hotel and telecommunications industries and possibly even Major League Baseball.

 “The administration wants to do as much as it can unilaterally before the clock runs out,” said a person who has been briefed on Obama’s strategy.